The Legend of Zeta & Ozz

-The Legend of Zeta & Ozz (Spanish: La Leyenda de Zeta y Ozz) is a Chilean animated short series created by Jorge Orellana and Juan Pablo Álvarez.
+The Legend of Zeta & Ozz (Spanish: La Leyenda de Zeta y Ozz) is a Chilean animated short series created by Jorge Orellana and Juan Pablo Álvarez, with the chilean studios: Nino Viejo, Typpo, Punk Robot and Cartoon Network LA Original Production.
 It premiered on February 18, 2019, on Cartoon Network in Latin America.

 It was created as a concept in 2017 and exhibited the following year at the Chilemonos animation festival, and was ultimately broadcast in a partnership with Cartoon Network.
 It was awarded best pitch at the Annecy International Animation Film Festival.

 Premise

 Zeta and Ozz are best friends, with a great competitive spirit.